legumeinfo/datastore-specifications/annotations/pathway.md

-# Pathway Assignments
+# Pathway Assignments (pathway.tsv)

 Pathway assignments are represented in a single file in the appropriate /annotations/ directory.

+Filename:
+_gensp.strain.gnm.ann.KEY4_.pathway.tsv
-Filename: _gensp.strain.gnm.ann.KEY4_.pathway.tsv or _gensp.strain.gnm.ann.KEY4.genefamilyversion.KEY4_.pathway.tsv
+_gensp.strain.gnm.ann.KEY4.genefamilyversion.KEY4_.pathway.tsv

 In the first case, the pathway assignments were copied over from a source like Plant Reactome.

 In the second case, the pathway assignments were _derived from gene family membership_, using a source species that has entries in a source like Plant Reactome.